Home/Fish/Smoked Seabass Tail

 Smoked Seabass Tail Stuffed Bell Peppers

-Colorful bell peppers stuffed with a mixture of smoked seabass tail, brown rice, and spices for a healthy and satisfying meal.
+Colorful bell peppers filled with a savory mixture of smoked seabass tail, brown rice, and vegetables, baked to perfection.

 Ingredients